noitscassie/taylors_enum/README.md

 ## Usage

-Once the gem is installed, add `taylors_enum <my_column>: ['array', 'of', 'values']` to any model that ultimately inherits from `ActiveRecord::Base`.
+Once the gem is installed, add `taylors_enum <my_column>: ['array', 'of', 'values'], **options` to any model that ultimately inherits from `ActiveRecord::Base`.

-The values that you pass will be the values that are stored in the database. taylors_enum will then generate a companion for each value that will be used to define constants, `?` methods to check if an object has the given value in the specified column, `!` methods to update the column to that value, and scopes to query for records with that value.
+The values that you pass will be the values that are stored in the database - except when passing `integer: true` (see below) in the options; in this case, pass an array of the values you expect to see in the Rails application. taylors_enum will then generate a companion for each value that will be used to define constants, `?` methods to check if an object has the given value in the specified column, `!` methods to update the column to that value, and scopes to query for records with that value.
 See the top of this README for what this looks like in practice.

-taylors_enum also takes a series of options, provided as a hash:
+taylors_enum also takes a series of options, provided as a hash following the specified values:
 - `prefix`: defaults to `nil`.
 If `true` is passed, the name of the column will be prepended to the start of the helper methods, scopes, and constants.
 If a string is passed, the given string will be prepended to the start of the helper methods, scopes, and constants.

 - `suffix`: defaults to `nil`.
 If `true` is passed, the name of the column will be appended to the end of the helper methods, scopes, and constants.
 If a string is passed, the given string will be appended to the end of the helper methods, scopes, and constants.